gouthamnaveen/mva/README.md

 **adjust_forecast()**:

-This method adjusts the bias of the forecast using hindcast data.
+This method corrects the bias of the forecast using hindcast and the corresponding observations.
 This method works only when the forecast parameter is given.

 _Returns_: